palaniichukdmytro/nextjs-quiz/README.md

  End up with local storage and dynamic import  + SSG for slug quiz + tailwind + <https://ui.shadcn.com/> UI components

-As well I saw some improvements in code organization and unifying some helpers and methods that was not require during 4-5 session.
+As well I saw some improvements in code organization and unifying some helpers and methods that was not possible during 4-5 hours session.

 ## Deployed on Vercel
 <https://promova-quiz.vercel.app/>